Partnerships

 -

-Resilience Fund for Women in Global Value ChainsWe made a $1 million contribution to the Resilience Fund for Women in Global Value Chains.
+Resilience Fund for Women in Global Value ChainsAmazon made a $1 million contribution to the Resilience Fund for Women in Global Value Chains.
 The Resilience Fund pools corporate investments to drive local, women-led solutions to some of the toughest problems facing women in global value chains.
-Established by BSR, the UN Foundation, and Women Win, the Resilience Fund aims to raise at least $10 million to make strategic, long-term investments in women’s economic resilience, health, and well-being.
+The Resilience Fund was established by BSR, the UN Foundation, and Women Win, in partnership with corporate investors.
+It aims to raise $10 million to make strategic, long-term investments in women’s economic resilience, health, and well-being and has committed more than $2.5 million in grants to organizations in South and Southeast Asia.

 -